These are the bylaws allowing for the incorporation of the RAB.

 All such notices shall be given or sent to the address or telephone number as shown on the corporation’s records.

-Notices given by First-class mail, personal delivery, telephone, or electronic mail shall be delivered, telephoned, or sent, respectively, at least seven (7) days before the meeting.
+Notices given by US mail, personal delivery, telephone, or electronic mail shall be delivered, telephoned, or sent, respectively, at least seven (7) days before the meeting.

 The notice shall state the time of the meeting and the location, if the location is other than the corporation’s principal office.
 Except in the case of a Special Meeting, the notice need not specify the purpose of the meeting.